pwcberry/python-learning-matplotlib/README.md

 ## An Overview of the Libraries

-pandas and matplotlib are found extensively in the data science and scientific research communities. matplotlib itself is a foundation library for other, more feature-rich libraries.
+`pandas` and `matplotlib` are found extensively in the data science and scientific research communities. `matplotlib` itself is a foundation library for other, more feature-rich libraries.

-### NumPy
+### numpy

 [Website](https://numpy.org/)